bowman2001/perplexdoc/content/doc/basic/linebreak/index.md

 : allows **hard wraps** — a.&hairsp;k.&hairsp;a. hard-line breaks — to limit the line length.
 They are treated just like spaces.
 Therefore, CommonMark needs a special syntax element for an intentional line break.

 GitHub
 : instead, treats hard-line breaks simply as such.
-In this case, we probably need to use **soft wraps** in our editor to limit the line length, which may be a good habit anyway.
+In this case, we should probably enable **soft wraps** in our editor to limit the line length.
 (See also: [Writing Markdown][hwl])
 {.dl-loose}

 ### The CommonMark Way